Nebraska Revised Statute 30-2414

 Informal probate or appointment proceedings; application; contents.

-Applications for informal probate or informal appointment shall be directed to the registrar and verified by the applicant to be accurate and complete to the best of his knowledge and belief as to the following information:
+Applications for informal probate or informal appointment shall be directed to the registrar and verified by the applicant to be accurate and complete to the best of the applicant's knowledge and belief as to the following information:

 (1) Every application for informal probate of a will or for informal appointment of a personal representative, other than a special or successor representative, shall contain the following: